Olympics-'Absurd' to stage Tokyo Games, says professor of public health | Sports-Games

 A professor of public health and adviser to the New Zealand government said on Tuesday there was no justification for holding the Tokyo Olympics during a pandemic, and to go ahead would be 'absurd' and cost lives.
 Otago University professor Michael Baker, who specialises in epidemiology and has worked on a COVID-19 Technical Advisory Group for the Ministry of Health, told Reuters the Games should be cancelled.

+"We believe the IOC's determination to proceed with the Olympic Games is not informed by the best scientific evidence," wrote the authors including Michael Osterholm, who served as a COVID-19 adviser on President Joe Biden's transition team.
+"With less than two months until the Olympic torch is lit, cancelling the Games may be the safest option," they wrote.

-Japan is currently under state of emergency measures and has vaccinated just 5% of its population.
+Much of Japan is currently under state of emergency measures and has vaccinated just 5.2% of its population.
 Baker said the only way the Games could go ahead would be with the kind of zero-tolerance approach to the virus seen in the likes of Australia and New Zealand, where international borders have been closed and quarantine imposed.

 "It will be tough, it could be done, but they're not doing it," he said, describing the current approach as a "very high risk, high stakes gamble".
 "They are definitely not going to have a COVID-19 free event, that's for sure, not when you have the best part of 100,000 people flying in from all around the globe," he added.